-Pursuant to the ESA, the use of high-energy lasers during testing activities, as described under Alternative 1, will have no effect on Atlantic sturgeon, shortnose sturgeon, Gulf sturgeon, smalltooth sawfish, Nassau grouper, the Central and Southwest Atlantic Distinct Population Segment of the scalloped hammerhead shark, designated critical habitat for Atlantic salmon, smalltooth sawfish, and Gulf sturgeon, and proposed critical habitat for Atlantic sturgeon.
-The use of high-energy lasers during testing activities under Alternative 1 may affect Atlantic salmon, proposed giant manta rays and oceanic whitetip sharks.
-The Navy will consult with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.
+Pursuant to the ESA, the use of high-energy lasers during testing activities, as described under Alternative 1, would have no effect on Atlantic sturgeon, Gulf sturgeon, Nassau grouper, shortnose sturgeon, smalltooth sawfish, and designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf

-3.6.3.3.3.2 Impacts from High-Energy Lasers Under Alternative 2
+3.6.3.3.3.2 Impacts from High-Energy Lasers under Alternative 2

-Impacts from High-Energy Lasers Under Alternative 2 for Training Activities
+Impacts from High-Energy Lasers under Alternative 2 for Training Activities

-Because activities under Alternative 2 occur at a similar rate and frequency relative to Alternative 1, impacts experienced by fishes from high-energy laser use under Alternative 2 are not expected to be meaningfully different than those described under Alternative 1.
+Because activities under Alternative 2 occur at the same rate and frequency relative to Alternative 1, impacts experienced by fishes from high-energy laser use under Alternative 2 would be the same as those described under Alternative 1.
 Therefore, impacts associated with testing activities under Alternative 2 are the same as Alternative 1.

-Pursuant to the ESA, the use of high-energy lasers during training activities, as described under Alternative 2, would have no effect on Atlantic salmon, Atlantic sturgeon, shortnose sturgeon, Gulf sturgeon, smalltooth sawfish, Nassau grouper, the Central and Southwest Atlantic Distinct Population Segment of the scalloped hammerhead shark, designated critical habitat for Atlantic salmon, smalltooth sawfish, and Gulf sturgeon, and proposed critical habitat for Atlantic sturgeon.
-The use of high-energy lasers during training activities under Alternative 2 may also affect proposed giant manta rays and oceanic whitetip sharks.
-Because activities under Alternative 2 occur at a similar rate and frequency relative to Alternative 1, impacts experienced by fishes from high-energy laser use under Alternative 2 are not expected to be meaningfully different than those described under Alternative 1.
+Pursuant to the ESA, the use of high-energy lasers during training activities, as described under Alternative 2, would have no effect on Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, Nassau grouper, the Central and Southwest Atlantic Distinct Population Segment of the scalloped hammerhead shark, shortnose sturgeon, smalltooth sawfish, and designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish.
+The use of high-energy lasers during training activities under Alternative 2 may affect giant manta rays and oceanic whitetip sharks.

+Impacts from High-Energy Lasers under Alternative 2 for Testing Activities

+Because activities under Alternative 2 occur at the same rate and frequency relative to Alternative 1, impacts experienced by fishes from high-energy laser use under Alternative 2 are the same as those described under Alternative 1.
 Therefore, impacts associated with testing activities under Alternative 2 are the same as Alternative 1.

-Pursuant to the ESA, the use of high-energy lasers during testing activities, as described under Alternative 2, will have no effect on Atlantic sturgeon, shortnose sturgeon, Gulf sturgeon, smalltooth sawfish, Nassau grouper, the Central and Southwest Atlantic Distinct Population Segment of the scalloped hammerhead shark, designated critical habitat for Atlantic salmon, smalltooth sawfish, and Gulf sturgeon, and proposed critical habitat for Atlantic sturgeon.
-The use of high-energy lasers during testing activities under Alternative 2 may affect ESA-listed Atlantic salmon and proposed giant manta rays and oceanic whitetip sharks.
+Pursuant to the ESA, the use of high-energy lasers during testing activities, as described under Alternative 2, would have no effect on Atlantic sturgeon, Gulf sturgeon, Nassau grouper, shortnose sturgeon, smalltooth sawfish, and designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish.
+The use of high-energy lasers during testing activities under Alternative 2 may affect Atlantic salmon, giant manta rays, oceanic whitetip sharks, and the Central and Southwest Atlantic Distinct Population Segment of scalloped hammerhead sharks.

-3.6.3.3.3.3 Impacts from High-Energy Lasers Under the No Action Alternative
+3.6.3.3.3.3 Impacts from High-Energy Lasers under the No Action Alternative

-Impacts from High-Energy Lasers Under the No Action Alternative for Training and Testing Activities
+Impacts from High-Energy Lasers under the No Action Alternative for Training and Testing Activities